 This is the most ornate of the small houses, with a very fancy gable adorned with two very well muscled female sphinxes.
 The current use of this building is certainly the most interesting of the buildings mentioned here as it is a shop selling kinky / fetish clothing.
 The window display sports a glittering array of dizzyingly high heels, the favoured footwear of many of the sex workers in the red light district just around the corner.

 To me, the narrowest prize has to go to Oude Hooogstraat 22.
 This house really is only 2.02 metres wide and 5 metres deep, with no cheating or getting broader at all.
 The house was built in 1738 as a single story workshop and within 50 years had 2 upper floors added.
 Since 2014 it has been run as a tea shop and tea room which means that you can actually get to enjoy the house.
 There’s a tea shop on the ground floor and 2 upper floors with one table per floor.
 So if you book a table, you get a private tearoom.
 You can pop in for just a cup of tea, or coffee and delicious home baked Dutch apple pie, or you can book the table for a couple of hours and enjoy a breakfast / lunch or high tea.
 Tea is served by one of the owners, Kristen or Niels who will tell you about their family connection to the house and how they changed it from a home into a tea room and show you photos of the building from bygone days.
-Tea at the smallest house in Amsterdam is definitely something that you should put on a list to do in Amsterdam and be sure to book in advance.
+Tea at the smallest house in Amsterdam is definitely something that you should put on a list to do in Amsterdam and be sure to book at least 8 weeks in advance.

 Newsflash March 2021 – I am offering virtual online tours via a platform called Virtual Trips and you can join me in a tour all about houses where we go in to the smallest house.
 Here’s a link to my tour where we visit Amsterdam’s Smallest House